Resources

 node_modules

-directory directly, or else you are going to run into version issues - Try explicitly using a named volume for node_modules
+directory directly, or else you are going to run into version issues - If you need to bind-mount the directory that contains

 - Make sure you aren't actually mounting your local